 - Do you really need a statement of work?

 - What should a statement of work contain?

 - How detailed should a statement of work be?

-- How to create a statement of work: a step by step guide
+- How to create a Statement of Work in 7 steps

 - How to use a statement of work